You are currently browsing the monthly archive for December 2010.

 And as far as I know, Jim still hasn’t clicked on that one.

-Some time ago I was visiting my in-laws, and had to learn how to make coffee all over again.
+Some time ago I was visiting my in-laws in Michigan, and had to learn how to make coffee all over again.

 The thing is, living in Seattle, and having a daughter who’d worked at a, shall we say, ‘Moby Dick’ sized purveyor of coffee (therefore getting me the beans at a lower price than normal) I’d gotten quite used to grinding my own beans, brewing my own coffee, and knowing what I’d get in the end.